labzero/adpq/README.md

 * Backend Web Developer - Sasha Voynow
 * DevOps Engineer - Brien Wankel, Dave O’Dell

-**c.
-Understood what people needed, by including people in the prototype development and design process**
+####C. Understood what people needed, by including people in the prototype development and design process
 > Informed by our initial persona attributes, we found three individuals whose job activities aligned with or related to the Lead Purchasing Organization Administration and State Agency IT Requester roles.
 * [Dennis Baker](https://github.com/labzero/adpq/blob/develop/docs/03-UserInterviews/01-Interview1.1DennisBaker-StateAssemblyReprographicsManager.pdf), State of California Assembly Reprographics Manager
 * [Robert Lee](https://github.com/labzero/adpq/blob/develop/docs/03-UserInterviews/02-Interview2.1RobertLee-StartupOfficeManager.pdf), Startup Office Manager
 * [Ned Holets](https://github.com/labzero/adpq/blob/develop/docs/03-UserInterviews/04-Interview3.1NedHolets-CMSDeveloper.pdf), Lead Software Engineer who has worked on CMS projects

-**d.
-Used at least a minimum of three (3) “user-centric design” techniques and/or tools**
+####D. Used at least a minimum of three (3) “user-centric design” techniques and/or tools
 > Human-centered design is a core aspect of our process.
 We consider each idea to be a hypothesis which should be tested and proven.
 You can find a richer explanation of our findings [here](https://github.com/labzero/adpq/blob/develop/Design-Process.pdf).
 Key activity examples below:
 * Customer Development
   * Stating and prioritizing learning goals (hypotheses)